Toward Effective Liouvillian Integration: Foliations of Kodaira dimension one

 \subsection{Synthesis}

 We collect the results spread over the four previous subsections in the statement below.

 \begin{thm} Let $\F$ be a reduced foliation of Kodaira dimension one on a projective surface $X$.
 Then $h^0(X, \KF^{\otimes k})\ge 2$ for some $k \le 42$.
-Moreover, if $\F$ is a transversely affine Riccati foliation of Kodaira dimension one which does not admit a rational first integral then we can take $k \le 8$. \end{thm}
+Moreover, if $\F$ is a transversely affine Riccati foliation which is not virtually transversely Euclidean then we can take $k \le 6$. \end{thm}